Long Term Accommodation Strategy

 HillPDA considered the factors which influence the economics of property development in each of the Town Centres.
 Site location assessment (including planning opportunities), market research and subsequent feasibility modelling was undertaken in relation to required floor space demand to ensure a holistic and commercially realistic outcome.

-The Study assisted the Inner West Council in identifying a suitable site for the council to all staff to relocate to.
-The ultimate outcome to increase productivity and efficiency for business as usual practices.
+The Study assisted the Inner West Council in identifying a suitable site for the council staff to relocate to.
+The ultimate outcome was to increase productivity and efficiency for the business as usual practices.

 - Market research

 - Qualitative site assessments